croozeus/NetLogger/README.md

 [![Video Demo for NetLogger](https://img.youtube.com/vi/zNZmZIXn10M/0.jpg)](https://www.youtube.com/watch?v=zNZmZIXn10M)

+Click on the above image to see the video or use this link: https://www.youtube.com/watch?v=zNZmZIXn10M

 The NetLogger launch button should show up on the right of your app if you enabled the pod properly.
 The launch button has high z-index so it would typically appear on top of your app at all times, except when you use system dialogs or keyboards.
 The launch button would become yellow when there is a request in progress.

 Clicking the launch button would present the NetLogger interface.
 The first screen shows you a list of network requests with the time of requests.
 It also lists the type of request, for e.g. `GET`, `POST`, `PUT`, etc. A circle of color (Yellow, Red or Green) is shown beside each request.